-For any enlargement of submandibular, prescapular, prefemoral and popliteal lymph nodes, this can be from an infection or tumour.
+For any enlargement of submandibular, prescapular, and popliteal lymph nodes, which may indicate infection.

-Using a stethoscope to listen for any wheezing, crackles or increased respiratory sounds.
+Using a stethoscope, she will listen for any wheezing, crackles or increased respiratory sounds.

-Palpation for any abnormal lumps or bumps, assess the kidneys, intestines, urinary bladder.
+The doctor may feel your pets belly for any abnormal lumps or bumps and to assess the kidneys, intestines, urinary bladder.

-Will be examined for any abnormal lumps or bumps, hair loss, or areas of itchiness or discomfort.
+Will be examined for any abnormalities such as lumps, hair loss, or areas of itchiness or discomfort.

 All these areas will be examined to ensure your pet is healthy.
-Heart disease, dental disease, and abdominal masses are just a few abnormalities that can be detected on physical
+Heart disease, dental disease, and abdominal masses are just a few of the many abnormalities that can be detected on physical

 examination.
-A food recommendation will also be made to optimize the nutrition for your pet.
 Further testing such as a fecal sample, blood testing and urine testing is recommended

 annually to further assess your pet’s health.